 This is one of the best accommodation options in the Ngorongoro area and offers a peaceful base from which to explore.

 The tents accommodate two Queen-size beds or a King-size bed which have warm duvets and hot water bottles.
-There is a gas heater to warm up the tents in the evening, wooden flooring with rugs and 24-hour solar lighting.
+There is a gas heater to warm up the tents in the evening, and the roof has liners to keep guests cosy during the cooler nights.
+Carpets, curtains and cushions are in warm fabrics and textures to compliment the ambiance of the rooms, while new sinks and shower curtains in the en-suites, and a larger range of amenities, provide touches of luxury that guests will enjoy after a day on the Crater.
 The roomy en-suite bathrooms contain a dressing area, flush toilet and a large safari shower.
 Each tent can accommodate 2 adults and 2 children.

 Facilities & Dining